 According to the National Highway Transportation Safety Administration (NHTSA):

 - A third of all fatal crashes that involve a large truck are head-on collisions.

 - Another 30 percent involve the front of the truck hitting the back or side of another vehicle.

 - More than one in four fatal large-truck crashes occurred on interstate highways.

 - Nearly 60 percent of truck accidents occurred in rural areas.

 - Deadly crashes involving large trucks typically happen on weekdays during daylight hours.

 - More than 21 percent of all large-truck drivers involved in fatal crashes had at least one prior speeding conviction, roughly the same as drivers of passenger cars involved in fatal crashes.

-A comprehensive study of the causes of large-truck crashes that involved injury or death by the Federal Motor Carrier Safety Administration found that in 55 percent of crashes the large truck was the “critical reason” (or the cause of) the accident event.
-Nine out of ten these critical reasons involved driver error on the part of the large truck operator.
+A comprehensive study of the causes of large-truck crashes that involved injury or death by the Federal Motor Carrier Safety Administration found that in 55 percent of crashes the large truck was the “critical reason” or the cause of the accident event.
+Nine out of ten of these critical reasons involved driver error on the part of the large truck operator.

 The most common factors involved in truck driver error that led to a crash were: